 The Galápagos Islands is a volcanic archipelago in the Pacific Ocean off the coast of mainland Ecuador and is considered one of the world’s leading locations for wildlife viewing.
 Its isolated landscape is home to a wide range of animal and plant species, many that cannot be found anywhere else in the world.
 Charles Darwin visited the islands in 1835, and his observation of Galápagos’ species later inspired his theory of evolution.

-As a volunteer on this project, you will be working closely with the Galápagos National Park in their efforts to continue to conserve this indigenous species!
-During your time at the tortoise center, you will be a full-time member of the center’s staff aiding in the conservation and care of these fascinating ancient creatures.
-Volunteers participating during the months of December to May will be assigned to work at either the tortoise breeding center (as described above) or with sea turtles depending on the placement availability and the season.
-We will consider your preference when determining your placement, however availability will be the deciding factor.
-Sea turtle nest monitoring tasks include walking the beach while looking for nests, turtles and hatchlings.
+As a volunteer on this project, you will work closely with the Galápagos National Park in their efforts to continue to conserve this indigenous species!
+During your time at the tortoise center, you will be a full-time member of the center’s staff, aiding in the conservation and care of these fascinating, ancient creatures.
+Volunteers taking part during the months from January to May will be assigned to work at either the tortoise breeding center (as described above) or with sea turtles, depending on the placement availability and the season.
+We will consider your preference when determining your placement, however, availability will be the deciding factor.
+Sea turtle nest monitoring tasks include walking the beach while looking for nests, turtles, and hatchlings.
 Actual sightings may be rare.

 Tortoise center tasks may include: